cguidone/assignments-dig1102/homework-7.1.md

 		};

-	// Set traditional to true for jQuery <= 1.3.2 behavior. if ( traditional === undefined ) {
+	// Set traditional to true for jQuery <= 1.3.2 behavior.
+	// - If boolean.
+If traditional is exactly equal to undefined. if ( traditional === undefined ) {
 		traditional = jQuery.ajaxSettings && jQuery.ajaxSettings.traditional;
 	}